Capacity building tools for IPPC standards

-An information session on this project and its outputs was organized by the IPPC Secretariat in March 2017 (on the margins of the WTO SPS Committee).
+The IPPC Secretariat organized an information session on this project and its outputs in March 2017 (in the margins of the WTO SPS Committee).

-Management challenges such as lack of trained personnel, information systems, and operational procedures to perform the tasks required of a national plant protection organization (NPPO) are principal weaknesses of developing country implementation of the International Plant Protection Convention (IPPC).
-This leads to weak phytosanitary systems that are unable to effectively protect domestic agriculture and plant resources from pests and diseases.
-This project takes the first step to establish a set of globally relevant resources to support implementation of core functions of NPPOs.
-More specifically, these resources include manuals, Standard Operating Procedures (SOPs) and training kits outlining the processes and procedures for implementation of ISPMs.
-They are technically compatible with the SPS framework and adaptable to national-level needs.
+NPPOs in developing countries face many challenges such as lack of trained staff, weak information systems and operational procedures.
+These gaps lead to weak phytosanitary systems, which are unable to effectively protect plant resources from pests and diseases.
+The project took a first step to address this gap by establishing a set of globally relevant resources to strengthen core functions of NPPOs.
+More specifically, these resources include manuals, Standard Operating Procedures and training kits outlining the processes and procedures for implementation of ISPMs.